 Beavers on the Elbe river

-Europe’s largest rodent has also made a comeback in Lower Saxony.
+Europe’s largest rodent has also made a comeback in Niedersachsen (Lower Saxony).
 A particularly good place to spot a beaver is along the Elbe river.
-The Biosphaerium adventure museum in the Biosphere Reserve ‘Niedersächsische Elbtalaue’ (Elbe Valley Lower Saxony) has an extensive outdoor area, where you can watch beavers building dams.
+The Biosphaerium adventure museum in the Biosphere Reserve ‘Niedersächsische Elbtalaue’ (Elbe Valley Niedersachsen (Lower Saxony)) has an extensive outdoor area, where you can watch beavers building dams.

 The best time to see seals in the North Sea is in spring and summer.
 Boats to the seal sandbanks leave from several places along the coast – it’s a thrilling experience for nature lovers young and old.
 You can also visit these marine mammals all year round at the Nationalpark-Haus Seal Sanctuary in Norddeich – it’s particularly fun to watch them at their daily feeding time.